Rules for Conduct of Public at Meetings of the Texas Parks and Wildlife Commission

 Each person who seeks to offer comment is limited to total time of not more than three minutes.
 A “stoplight” system is used to signal how much time a speaker has remaining.
 The yellow light means that a speaker's time is almost over.
 The red light means that a speaker's time is up and the speaker must leave the podium so that others may speak.
 The presiding officer, in his or her discretion, may modify these time limits and rules during a particular meeting.

-All Speakers who address the Commission may not make profane or personally threatening remarks or comments to TPWD Staff or to any member of the Commission, or to others in attendance.
-Any person who does so, or engages in any behavior which substantially disrupts the orderly conduct of any Commission meeting shall, at the discretion of the presiding officer, be removed from the meeting room.
-During public comment on specific noticed action items (not a “general public comments” session), the presiding officer in his discretion may limit or prohibit speakers from making comments that do not relate to the specific noticed agenda item.
-Failure of a speaker or a member of the audience to comply with the presiding officer’s direction to cease comments or behavior that violates these rules is grounds for removal from the meeting room.
+All speakers who address the Commission may not make profane or personally threatening remarks or comments to TPWD staff or to any member of the Commission, or to others in attendance.
+Any person who does so or engages in any behavior that substantially disrupts the orderly conduct of any Commission meeting shall, at the discretion of the presiding officer, be removed from the meeting room.
+During public comment on specific noticed action items (not a general public comment session), the presiding officer in their discretion may limit or prohibit speakers from making comments that do not relate to the specific noticed agenda item.
+Failure of a speaker or a member of the audience to comply with the presiding officer's direction to cease comments or behavior that violates these rules is grounds for removal from the meeting room.
 Substantial disruption of a Commission meeting is a violation of Texas Penal Code section 42.05 (Class B Misdemeanor).